grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 }
 ```

-You need to also add this to your workload:
+You need to add this to your workload:

 ```yaml
         env: